AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 Languages with differentiated conjunction tend to be much more difficult, though I doubt this alone would contribute hugely to language difficulty.

 Something similar can be observed with the comitative and instrumental cases.
-Comitative case occures when something is accompanied by something else (I went **with** him).
+Comitative case occurs when something is accompanied by something else (I went **with** him).
 The instrumental case occurs when something is used as an instrument (I cut **with** a knife).
 Some languages differentiate between the two with different markings, while English does not.
 For example, in Japanese ("彼と**一緒**に行きました", "ナイフ**で**切る").

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Comitatives and Instrumentals"><img src="../img/AHQSSRADDL/comitative_instrumental.png" /></div>